anjalijk24/CS50P_2023_Harvard/README.md

 ## Folder Structure

 - Each module has its own dedicated folder containing the relevant problem set solutions.
-- The final project solution is located in the "project" folder.
+- The final project solution is located in the "project" folder The project.py carries out a quick analysis on top companies listed on the Bombay Stock Exchange (BSE), India.
+Developed as part of the course, the script fetches real-time data, applies basic technical indicators, and provides a snapshot of stock performance.
+A beginner-friendly tool for exploring stock data.

 ## Explore the Code